Manaslu Circuit Trek Itinerary

 Day 15: Trek to Bimtang to Dharapani

-From Bimtang we slide down through pine and rhododendron forest to Hompuk.
+Today, from Bimtang we slide down through pine and rhododendron forest to Hompuk.
 From here we keep descending towards the fork of Dudh Khola.
 From here, we follow the difficult trail as we head over some large landslide to arrive at the dissipated settlements of Karche.
 It is now downhill inclined to the huge Gurung town of Tilije.
 We traverse the Marsyangdi River to reach Dharapani.
 Overnight at Dharapani.

 Day 16: Trek from Dharapani to Syange